DukeLearningInnovation/dlx/README.md

 Because of the way the edtech industry has evolved, this will limit your choices as not every tool has been designed to offer its functionality outside of its design.
 But times are a changing, some companies get this.

 Open source options become much more appealing in this model.
-With more flexible business model options.
+With more flexible business, implementation, and operational models.

 ## DLX Examples